planetfederal/workshops/workshops/_frontpage/source/en/index.rst

   Updated for 2013.
 Learn to load, style, and publish maps and data using GeoServer.

 `Introduction to OpenLayers <http://workshops.opengeo.org/openlayers-intro/>`_ - (`Download <http://opengeo.org/products/training/materials/>`_)
-  As presented at FOSS4G 2011.
-How to create an embedded map, add layers, use controls, add markers and other useful topics for getting started with the OpenLayers Javascript map component.
+  This workshop will show how to create an embedded map, add layers, use controls, add markers and other useful topics for getting started with the OpenLayers JavaScript map component.
+Updated for OpenLayers 2.13.

 `Developing OGC Compliant Web Applications with GeoExt <http://workshops.opengeo.org/geoext/>`_ - (`Download <http://opengeo.org/products/training/materials/>`_/`readme <http://svn.opengeo.org/workshops/projects/geoext/generic_1.1/readme.txt>`_)
   First presented at FOSSGIS 2011, this workshop introduces GeoExt as a web mapping frontend to OGC Web Services (OWS).
 Create a map application with a WMS browser, a WFS-T editor, and more.